cormullion/julialangblog/src/index.md

 Blogs from the broader Julia community can be found at [Julia Bloggers.](http://www.juliabloggers.com/).

-This is a mirror of the official Julia blog, a playground useful when developing with  with [JuDoc](https://github.com/tlienart/JuDoc.jl).
+This is a mirror of the official Julia blog, a playground useful when developing with  [JuDoc](https://github.com/tlienart/JuDoc.jl).
+The JuDoc source for this is [here](https://github.com/cormullion/julialangblog).

 ~~~
 <style>